biospine/project_magic_whisk/README.md

-Project to make a magic whisk.
+Project to make a magic whisk and other stuff.